Burq11/bachelor_thesis/README.md

 Getting-started instructions for each part of the project are provided in the corresponding folders.

-Additionaly, not part of the developed system:
+Additionally, not part of the developed system:

 3. **Validation and performance testing** – the validation_data_access folder contains the equivalence and performance tests described in Chapter 10 of the thesis.
 The data required to run these tests is stored separately in a TU Cloud.